 Although there are two older pieces of glass in the centre of the oriel window, most of the stained glass coats of arms in the windows were moved here around 1846–54, having previously been erected in the Hall 1819–22.
 The moved glass was by Charles Muss, the majority being the arms of former presidents.
 At first, this moved glass was hung from wires inside the windows.
 Photographic evidence suggests that at some point between 1952 and 1959, the leaded lights were re-made with the stained glass integrated.

-A key to the heraldry is given in the table below.
 The arms of the Presidents missing from this sequence, being those who served also as Bishops, are displayed in the bay window of the Audit Dining Room.
 Also missing are the two Presidents of the commonwealth period, between the two presidencies of Edward Martin.

 President 18 & 21